 Also known as “crank” windows, casement windows are hinged on one side of the window frame and swing outward.
 They are opened and closed with a crank or level and are often chosen for tall, narrow windows.
 Casement windows offer more ventilation than any other window type; these are perfect in places where you want to let in the most outside breeze.

 Skylight windows are windows that are built into the roofline instead of in the walls.
-These are good options if you are building close to neighbors and may want more natural light in your rooms without sacrificing privacy, or just as a way to flood a room with light.
+Installing a skylight is a great option if you are building close to neighbors and want more natural light without sacrificing privacy, or just as a way to flood a room with light.

 A pass-through window is one that either slides, folds, or cranks open and closed.
 These are best for areas that need easy indoor-outdoor access.
 These can be a great option to add to your outdoor deck.
 Pass-through windows can serve as an opening to an indoor-outdoor bar top.